Homemade Teat Wash for Goats & Cows

 Keeping the udder clipped short helps too!

-Homemade Teat Wash
+My Homemade Herbal Teat Wash Recipe

 To make your own gentle homemade teat wash, you will need…